 3. Passages in books relate in almost mystical waysto passages in other books.

+- The message sender would ensure that His message would survive and be preserved through numerous attempts to distort or destroy it.
 Note that a particular people were “chosen” to write, copy and preserve the message system.
 And throughout history, although there have been numerous attempts to destroy, the Bible continues as the most widely read book ever.

 If There is Evidence for Design, What Can We Conclude?

 - The Bible is unlike any other “holy book”